 Teens, Driving, and ADHD

-"If a teen responds to medication, then for that individual, driving and medication should go hand in hand," says Cox, who has authored several studies on ADHD and driving.
+If your child responds well to her ADHD medication, then "driving and medication should go hand in hand," says Cox, who has written several studies on the disorder and driving.

-From Cox's research, long-acting forms of the stimulant drug methylphenidate, whether a patch or a pill, do the best job of keeping an ADHD teen's eyes on the road.
-These once-a-day drugs provide continuous benefits throughout the day and into the evening.
+Research shows long-acting forms of stimulant medications, whether a patch or a pill, do the best job of keeping a teen's eyes on the road.
+These once-a-day meds benefit your child all day and into the evening.